Bilingualism and Language Processing Lab

 PhD students

-photo Mingyuan Yang
+photo Mingyuan YANG

 Hi, I’m currently a PhD student in Aine Ito’s lab.
 My research interests focus on the language process of bilinguals, in particular the interaction of L1 and L2, and varied linguistic representations of different language groups.
 You could contact me by email: e1148822@u.nus.edu

-photo Danning Sun
+photo Danning SUN

 I am currently a Ph.D. student in English Language and Linguistics at NUS and a member of Dr. Aine Ito’s lab.
 My research interests center around implicit (language) learning, specifically investigating the occurrence of (linguistics) adaptation through prediction error when faced with unexpected predictions.
 I aim to examine how L2 English learners, with diverse L1 backgrounds, predict and revise their predictions during non-native sentence processing.
 Utilizing eye-tracking measurement, I hope to make a valuable contribution to SLA and gain new insights into the question of whether prediction is an essential mechanism in (language) learning or not.

-photo Daiwen Gong
+photo Daiwen GONG

 I am currently a doctoral student at NUS, working with Professor Aine Ito.
 My research interests lie in facilitating the real-time processing of the non-native language and discovering its intricate relationship with the native language.
 Additionally, by utilizing behavioral measures like eye-tracking, I am keen on exploring what can be revealed by the language we speak, especially the errors we make and the difficulties we encounter.